marc2002-8-0169/Deloso-Llabores-Crud-Partner/djcrud/Readme.md

-# This is the Laravel App of Assignment Management System
+# This is the Django App of Assignment Management System

 <p>This program lets student manage their assignments by inserting it in the tables that this program provides</p>